Acceptable Use Policy For Technology Resources

 - General Use Policy

-Generally, all TS provided services should be used for legitimate state business only.
+Generally, all IT provided services should be used for legitimate state business only.
 However, brief and occasional personal use (i.e. surfing, email exchange) is acceptable if the following conditions are met and understood:

 - Personal Responsibility